 \section{Preliminaries}

 In this section we introduce some definitions and notation useful to state and then prove our main Theorem \ref{BadNonPfaf}.

-\begin{defin} Let $G$ be a graph with a $1$--factor $F$.
-Suppose that ${\cal A} := \{ C_1,\ldots,C_k \}$ is a set of $F$--alternating cycles such that each edge of $G$ is contained in exactly an even number of elements of $\cal A$.
-Then ${\cal A}$ is said to be a {\em zero--sum $F$--set}.
+\begin{definition} Let $G$ be a graph with a $1$-factor $F$.
+Suppose that ${\cal A} := \{ C_1,\ldots,C_k \}$ is a set of $F$-alternating cycles such that each edge of $G$ is contained in an even number of elements of $\cal A$.
+Then ${\cal A}$ is said to be a {\em zero-sum $F$-set}.

-If $k$ is even or odd we say that the zero--sum $F$--set is respectively an {\em even $F$--set} or an {\em odd $F$--set}. \end{defin}
+If $k$ is even or odd we say that the zero-sum $F$-set is respectively an {\em even $F$-set} or an {\em odd $F$-set}. \end{definition}